 Research and development ("R&D") activities of the CEZ Group significantly contribute to the improvement of the safe, economical and reliable operation of our assets and to strengthening of our knowledge of innovative technologies in the energy sector.
-Our R&D projects are mainly performed by external, specialized engineering, research, consultancy organizations, or by the academic sector.
-R&D activities cover numerous topics in nuclear energy and conventional power generation, life management of key power plants components, reduction of pollutants from fossil fuel burning, innovative renewables, development of waste-to-energy concepts, energy efficiency, digitization, energy storage, including development of concept of hydrogen economy.
+Our R&D projects are performed by external, specialized engineering, research organizations (including academic sector) or our research organizations.
+R&D activities cover numerous topics in nuclear energy and conventional power generation, life management of key power plants components, reduction of pollutants from fossil fuel burning, innovative renewables, waste management, energy efficiency, digitization, smart grids, energy storage, including development of concept of hydrogen economy.
 Generally, our R&D activities are becoming more focused on the decentralized, renewable and unconventional energetics.
 The centralized coordination of R&D activities in the CEZ Group fosters the inter-sectoral cooperation and brings synergic effects.